Core messages

 What reference ranges are there for the CRP value?

-A normal CRP level is below 5 mg/L. Levels between 5 and 10 mg/L indicate mild inflammation, while levels above 10 mg/L may indicate acute inflammation or infection.
-A high CRP level is often a sign of severe inflammation.
+A normal CRP level is below 5 mg/L. Values between 5 and 10 mg/L indicate a mild inflammation, while values above 10 mg/L may suggest an acute inflammation or infection.
+A high CRP level is often a sign of a severe inflammation.

 What can elevated CRP levels mean?